What is Skin Rejuvenation?

 How do I make a claim?

 Contact us as soon as possible and we will take care of everything for you.
-From obtaining your medical records, contacting the clinic that performed the skin rejuvenation procedure, instructing expert witnesses through to negotiating settlement, you can rely on the clinical negligence team at IBB Solicitors to support you throughout the entire claims process.
+From obtaining your medical records, contacting the clinic that performed the skin rejuvenation procedure, instructing expert witnesses through to negotiating settlement, you can rely on the clinical negligence team at IBB Law to support you throughout the entire claims process.

 What is the process of making a claim?

 Firstly, you need to instruct an experienced personal injury lawyer, who will evaluate your situation and establish whether or not a claim for negligence has a chance of success.
-The team at IBB Solicitors will evaluate your chances of receiving compensation.
+The team at IBB Law will evaluate your chances of receiving compensation.

 Your solicitor will build the case for negligence and then write to the clinic responsible for your skin rejuvenation procedure, stating that you are making a claim for negligence (this is known as the Pre-action Protocol).